PostState/About_PostState/Participants_of_PostState.md

 At the same time, a Citizen who has decided to enter the Decentralized Governance of the Poststate must disclose personal data about her-him-it-self, since the Governance is a public activity, and Citizens have the right to know who and how is governing the PS

-In case of refusal to disclose their data, the Citizen cannot receive the status of a Governor
+In case of refusal to disclose their data, the Citizen cannot receive the status of a Actor

-Governors may propose and consider any Proposals, as well as vote on Proposals
+Actors may propose and consider any Proposals, as well as vote on Proposals

 The Proposal will become effective if the Proposal is accepted by the Poststate Governance, provided that 13% of the Citizens are not opposed to the adoption

-The Voice Power of each of the Governors is directly proportional to the number of $PHMN Governance Tokens held (not in free circulation) within the PS
+The Voice Power of each of the Actors is directly proportional to the number of $PHMN Governance Tokens held (not in free circulation) within the PS

-A Governor who doesn’t hold $PHMN Governance Tokens has the same rights and obligations as a Governor who holds $PHMN Governance Tokens, but her-his-it Voice Power is zero
+A Actor who doesn’t hold $VOTE Governance Tokens has the same rights and obligations as a Actors who holds $VOTE Governance Tokens, but her-his-it Voice Power is zero

 # VALIDATORS
 ## Digital army for the defense, not an attack